-Growth, Fun, Hard Work & Rewarding.
+Growth, Fun, Hard Work & Reward.
 That’s working at Northwest.Thinking of working at Northwest?
 Thinking of hiring Northwest?
 Well, here’s our Corporate Guides and what we’re working on!

 Northwest is a relentless growth minded company.
 Not growth in revenue, but a continual pursuit of being better.
 We’ve never had a meeting about growing revenue, but we do have meetings about how to continually learn from our mistakes and raise the bar.
 If you’d like to work here, you need to be ok with accepting your shortcomings and our companies shortcomings, not pointing fingers, and persistently attempting to improve.

 We fancy ourselves a problem solving company.
 Employees have a problem: They need money to live and support themselves.
 They’d like to have a good place to work, heck, maybe even love or like to work!
 But at a minimum, we try to provide a work environment that doesn’t suck, isn’t hostile, appreciates differences of opinion, and a job that no one dreads coming into.

 Clients have a problem: They need something that our services provides.
 No one wants to give a company some money and not have their problem go away.
 We relentlessly attempt to solve the clients problem in the most efficient and painless way for the client.